Ramya-Jayaraman-CseJku/DT_API/air_Quality/README.md

 ``pip install -r requirements.txt``

-Run the fastAPI:
+**Run the fastAPI:**

 Navigate to the [project]('https://github.com/Ramya-Jayaraman-CseJku/DT_API/tree/main/air_Quality/fastAPI-AQUC/app') and run [main.py]('https://github.com/Ramya-Jayaraman-CseJku/DT_API/blob/main/air_Quality/fastAPI-AQUC/app/main.py') from your windows.
 You can see the fastAPI running in the uvicorn server in port 8080.
 Navigate to the address in browser('http://localhost:8080/docs') to view the fastAPI GUI.

-Once the database and fastAPI is setup in windows, we can perform crud operations from fastAPI to store and retrieve air quality data from raspi to database.
+Once the server.py is running in the raspberrypi, it sends data to the client machine and then the fastAPI running in the client will send and receive data from the database.
+We can perform crud operations from fastAPI to store and retrieve air quality data from raspi to database.